 Other noteworthy candidates include the head of the Colorado Statewide Parent Coalition and openly queer woman Lorena Garcia, former candidate for Colorado House of Representatives District 45 Danielle Kombo, pharmacist and former Colorado State Central Committee member Dustin Leitzel, activist Derrick Blanton, technician and veteran’s advocate Keith Pottratz, former Boulder County Democratic Chair Ellen Burnes, former Colorado House Minority Leader Alice Madden, Democratic Congressional Nominee Stephany Rose Spaulding, psychologist and climate activist Diana Bray, and biomedical scientist Trish Zornio.
 There’s also former Governor John Hickenlooper when he inevitably fails to gain the Democratic nomination for President.

-Update: Danielle Kombo and Keith Pottratz have dropped out of the race.
+Update: Danielle Kombo, Keith Pottratz, John Walsh, Mike Johnston, and Dan Baer have dropped out of the race.
+Hickenlooper is now running.

 Based on what I can see, I love most of these candidates.
-Johnston and Romanoff seem to be the more moderate Democrat candidates available, and thus I’m naturally more inclined to support those further to the left.
-My most preferred candidates are Lorena Garcia and Derrick Blanton, but one thing for sure is that Cory Gardner is SCREWED!!!
+Johnston and Baer seem to be the more moderate Democrat candidates available, and thus I’m naturally more inclined to support those further to the left.
+My most preferred candidates are Lorena Garcia and Stephany Rose Spaulding, but one thing for sure is that Cory Gardner is SCREWED!!!

 Assuming there are no anomalies, I predict that 1,421,405 will vote Democrat in 2020 and 1,079,775 will vote Republican.
 This seems to be in the same area as Micheal Bennet and Jared Polis’s total votes compared to their opponent.
 So yeah, Gardner is fucked.